nielsbasjes/codeowners/README.md

 - **baseDir**
   - In case you run the plugin from a child module.
 - **codeOwnersFile**
-  - The name of the codeowners file incase you are not using a common standard.
+  - The name of the codeowners file when you are not using a common standard.
 - **allExisingFilesMustHaveCodeOwner**
-  - Check that all existing files have a mandatory codeowner.
+  - Check that all existing files have at least one mandatory codeowner.
   - Gitlab also supports "Optional" code owners but that is useless to check for.
 - **allNewlyCreatedFilesMustHaveCodeOwner**
   - Check that if a new file is created in any of the directories in the project that it would automatically have a mandatory code owner.